 Salaries According to BLS

-Average salaries range from $89,580 to $114,000 (25th to 75th percentile) for careers related to computer software tech.
+Computer Software Tech majors often go into careers where salaries can range from $89,580 to $114,000 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.